 To help you and your children further, we aim to provide as much information available to help you keep you and your child safe.
 Please feel free to browse through these links and keep yourself e-safety aware.

-A copy of the schools e-safety policy can be found in our Policies section.
+A copy of the schools e-safety policy can be found by clicking here.

 With our aim to keep you as informed as we can with the latest findings and updates with regard to e-safety.
-With this in mind, the BBC have launched a new site called ‘Own It’ for 9 – 12 year olds, which is a place where they can learn how to be the boss of their online safety.
+With this in mind, the BBC have launched a new site called ‘Own It’ for children 9 – 12 years old, which is a place where they can learn how to be the boss of their online safety.
 Click the link below and share with your 9 – 12 year old:

 OWN IT – from the BBC

 With more and more younger children having access to mobile phones, social media and online gaming etc. it is now more important than ever for us to keep them safe while online.
 Below are direct links to the latest advice from the NSPCC in conjunction with the O2:

 Some more useful links below to help you learn more about keeping your child safe online: